-Most of the aspirants are nowadays scared of LRDI, reason being the level of LRDI in CAT 15 and CAT 16.
+Most of the aspirants are nowadays scared of LRDI, reason being the level of LRDI in CAT 15, CAT 16 & CAT 17.
 Before 2015, LRDI sets were easy to moderate.
-So for CAT 17, don’t go with a pre conceived notion that LRDI is going to be very tough.
+But what if there are again Easy to Moderate sets in 2018 ?
+We cant guess anything for sure, So for CAT 18, don’t go with a pre conceived notion that LRDI is going to be very tough or easy.
 Expect the unexpected when you are preparing for CAT.

-One of the iQuanta LRDI faculty (100%ler in LRDI) had penned down few strategies and shared with me last year.
+One of the iQuanta LRDI associate (100%ler in LRDI) had penned down few strategies and shared with me last year.

 So in order to score well, evaluate where you stand and take exams with strategies that are suitable for YOUR strengths and weakness.
 If you feel that you are not doing well in DILR then first focus should be on your ACCURACY, don’t bother about speed at all at this point.
 Speed will eventually catch up if you keep practicing on a daily basis.
 The most important aspect to ace Data Interpretation & Logical Reasoning is accuracy and smoothness with which you solve a given problem.
 CAT exam is to be treated as a 3 hour marathon and not as a sprint.
-When I started my CAT exam preparation, Data Interpretation & Logical Reasoning was the most hated section for me.
-So I had to practise religiously in this section and almost neglected Quant section, which was my favourite.
-Even after the exam I hoped to be a 100%iler in Quant and expected about 95%ile in Data Interpretation & Logical Reasoning.
+When CAT LRDI 100%ler started his CAT exam preparation, Data Interpretation & Logical Reasoning was the most hated section for him.
+So he had to practise religiously in this section and almost neglected Quant section, which was his favourite.
+Even after the exam he hoped to be a 100%iler in Quant and expected about 95%ile in Data Interpretation & Logical Reasoning.
 It was after the results were announced that I realized how accuracy affects our scores.
-As a matter of fact, now my favourite is Data Interpretation & Logical Reasoning.
+As a matter of fact, now his favourite is Data Interpretation & Logical Reasoning.

 Many aspirants consider Logical Reasoning as the toughest part in CAT examination.
 Logical Reasoning questions usually come with 2/3 bits.
 A paragraph is given with full of information followed by 2/3 questions.
 You have to read the information thoroughly and apply your logic for answering these questions.
 The first and most important step in solving an LR problem is to write down all of the information given in a box, table or diagram.
 For example, if the problem involves seating arrangements at a round table, always draw the table first and then try various permutations and combinations of people seated around it.
 Once you have drawn the figure for the problem, you are free to think with a clear mind.
 LR problems usually contain several statements which serve as clues to solving the given questions.
 Thus, the problem should always be attempted in a methodical manner, and solved step-by-step, because trying to look at all the information at once will confuse even the best of us.